maoTheSolution/FirstPython/README.md

 # FirstPython
 1. Types and Calculations
     - Sample01.py
-        - Show all types in Python
+        - Types in Python
     - Sample02.py
-        - How to check the type of the given variable
+        - How to check the type of a given variable
+    - Cal01.py
+        - Basic calculations including +, -, *, and /.
+    - Cal02.py
+        - Modular arithmetic, Power
 2. Statements and Loops
     - For01.py
-        - Show basic python code segments using for loops
+        - Basic python code segments using for loops
     - While01.py
-        - Show basic python code segments using while loops
+        - Basic python code segments using while loops
 3. Functions and Generators
 4. Modules and Packages